global-asp/asp-source/en/0261_fruit.md

 ##
-Her parents had to hand over their daughter to the “lazy one”.
+Her parents had to hand over their daughter to the "lazy one".
 The girl begged to be saved from her fate, but her parents could do nothing.